Menditect/documentation/docs/test-suite.md

 - Click "Proceed on the confirmation window".

 ### Copy a Test Suite
-- Navigate to the Test design page in MTA and select the Test Configuration where you want to copy a Test Suite.
+- Navigate to the Test configurations page in MTA and select the Test Configuration where you want to copy a Test Suite.
 - Click <i class="fas fa-copy"></i> on the Test Suite you want to copy.
 - Click Select and proceed to copy the Test Suite in the same Test Configuration, or expand the list of other Test Configuration and select one there.
 - Give the copy a name and choose "Save".

 ### Delete a Test Suite
-- Navigate to the Test design page in MTA and select the Test Configuration where you want to delete a Test Suite.
+- Navigate to the Test configurations page in MTA and select the Test Configuration where you want to delete a Test Suite.
 - Click <i class="fas fa-trash-alt"></i> on the Test Suite you want to delete.

 Note that deleting a Test Suite is permanent.
 Individual Test Suites cannot be recovered.